 We are currently working with the NIS Competent Authority to develop and agree strategic plans for how to improve our cyber-security within the T2 period.

-plans are being developed using a risk-based methodology to ensure we are prioritising our most critical risks and systems.
+Our investments will focus on plans are being developed using a risk-based methodology to ensure we are prioritising our most critical risks and systems.